 - Download our Moving to Ghana Guide (PDF)

-New arrivals don't need to be overly concerned with safety and security in Ghana.
-Violent crime rates are relatively low and petty crime can often be avoided simply by being vigilant.
+New arrivals don’t need to be overly concerned with safety and security in Ghana.
+Violent crime rates are relatively low, and petty crime can often be avoided by simply being vigilant.

 Crime in Ghana